 Our school participates in extracurricular activities such as Young Authors' contests, spelling bees, science fair, math competitions, art festivals, District Band and Chorus, public speaking events, and various other activities to foster emerging skills in our students.
 These competitions are held within our school and then the various grade level winners travel to various parts of Virginia to take part in regional competitions with other students of other Christian schools.

 We have introduced an innovative classroom experience at our Elementary School by including a one-time a-week visit for all grade groups to our “Shores Outdoors” – God’s Creation Station learning center.
 This area of learning includes the study of plant growth, animal behaviors, weather, and taking care of God’s creation ecologically.
 Care of the environment is incorporated into all Secondary science classes.

 Before school and after school supervision varies by campus.
 At the Elementary building, morning Extended Care is available from 6:30 a.m. - 8:05 a.m., and afternoon Extended Care from 3:25 p.m. - 6:00 p.m.
 Extended Care is available to all students for a fee.
-At the Secondary building, Structured Study Hall is available before and after school for a fee.
+At the Secondary building, Structured Study Hall is available after school for a fee.
 You may contact the appropriate campus office for more specific information.